7 Spiritual Books About Angels

 5. Shadow Angel

 Shadow Angel is about an angel falling in love with a human.
-There are three-part to this book.
-The first brings us to a turning point in the main character Tatum’s life.
+There are three parts to this book.
+The first brings us to a turning point in the main character, Tatum’s life.
 Tatum lives with her grandmother, who is suffering from Alzheimer’s, and she’s afraid to leave her alone.
 So she is this teenager working in a diner and homeschooling to be home as often as possible with her grandmother.
-One day she goes out to work and gets attacked on the way home on the subway.
+One day, she goes out to work and gets attacked on the way home on the subway.

 Tatum discovers that angels and demons exist.
-This is a world where specific families grow up, and they have the choice to attend one of two academies.
-They go to the light academy, and they would learn to battle the demons when they show up in our world.
+This is a world where specific families grow up, and they can attend one of two academies.
+They go to the light academy and learn to battle the demons when they appear in our world.
 They would become bodyguards for the demons if she attended the Shadow Academy.
-Not so much that they are helping the demons as they don’t stop them when they come here.
+Not so much that they are helping the demons, as they don’t stop them when they come here.
 So Tatum has to choose before she turns 18.

 Shadow Angel